Questions? We've got answers.

 What kind of activities are available?

-Water sport activities include paddle boarding, kayaking, snorkeling, fishing, tubing and, of course, sailing.
+Water sport activities include paddle boarding, kayaking, snorkeling, fishing, and, of course, sailing.
 We also have available floating toys on which to while away the afternoon, sunbathing and sipping a cocktail!

 What will our itinerary be?

 Few weeks before your trip start date, we will send you a preference sheet/questionnaire.
 Here you will have the chance to share with us how you would like to spend your time aboard LUNA.
 The crew will prepare an itinerary based on your preferences.
 But don't feel locked to any schedule, the beauty of sailing in the Virgin Islands is that most of the islands are relatively close together, leaving room to be spontaneous.

 Prefer quiet spots and being off the beaten path?
 Want to sample the best local bars, restaurants and experience the Caribbean laid-back vibe?
 How about discovering vibrant coral reefs and swimming with turtles?
 Or do you have a special occasion to celebrate?
 Let us know and we'll put together the perfect, bespoke itinerary, travelling in some of the most spectacular cruising grounds in the world!